XiaobinChang/learngit/readme.txt

-this is a day
-this is two days
-this is three days
+git is a version control system git is free software